Yohannes, Abrham G/M

 - Social Classes and Social Movements

-Consequently, the thesis will endeavor to describe the following four aspects.
-First it describes the beta Israel community’s national identities with the respect of social identity theory, self-categorization theory and segmented assimilation theories in both communities.
-Second the cultural identities of the beta Israel community from the concepts of Heritage cultural practices, enculturation, ethnic identity, and feminism will be described.
-Third, the impact of the two societies (Ethiopian and Israel) over the identities construction of the community’s that from the hegemony cultures, ethnocentrism and cultural relativism and the product biculturalism aspects.
-And fourthly, the research will attempt to describe the salient variables in the construction of beta Israel identities and the divergences, convergence of the national and cultural identities of the community.
+The thesis aims to describe the following four aspects.
+First, it describes the beta Israel community’s national identities with respect to social identity theory, self-categorization theory, and segmented assimilation theories in both communities.
+Second, the cultural identities of the beta Israel community from the concepts of heritage cultural practices, enculturation, ethnic identity, and feminism will be described.
+Third, this study examines the impact of the dominant society (Ethiopian and Israeli) over the process of identity-construction in the community.
+And fourth, the research will attempt to describe the salient variables in the construction of beta Israel identities and the divergences, convergence of the national and cultural identities of the community.

-The research will apply as tools of collecting data, to measure the original scale of the individual as well as collectivistic attitudes of national and cultural identities of the community, a series of semi-structured interviews for about one hundred beta Israeli with immersion observation method will be used for about fourteen months in Ethiopia as well as Israel.
-The study will utilize as main variable that is age, to select the focus group so the study will target on people over the age of forty.
-Even though the research will be conducted in English, the data collection will be carried out in Amharic and Tigrigna languages since the whole subject group and the researcher speaks these languages as mother languages and translated to Meta-language that is English.
+The data will be collected in a manner that provides insight into individual as well as collectivistic attitudes of national and cultural identities of the community.
+In addition to semi-structured interviews with approximately one hundred beta Israeli, this study's data will draw on 14 months of participant observation method in Ethiopia as well as Israel.
+The study will target people over the age of forty.
+Even though the research will be conducted in English, the data collection will be carried out in Amharic and Tigrigna languages since the whole subject group and the researcher speaks these languages.